-Time to move has been added to your bookmarks.
+Time to move has been saved

 When it comes to adoption of cognitive technology, some leading companies are progressing rapidly from the pilot project phase to the production application phase.
 Those on the sidelines would do well to move from interest to adoption of this impressive group of technologies.